verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 ---
 ## Verilog Labs
 ---
-📝 - The following are the Labs that are in the [Basic Music - Hackation](https://github.com/yuri-panchul/basics-graphics-music/tree/main) in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
+> [!NOTE] - The following are the Labs that are in the [Basic Music - Hackation](https://github.com/yuri-panchul/basics-graphics-music/tree/main) in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
 What other labs should we have to teach basic Verilog?
-📝 - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
+> [!NOTE] - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
 Also, maybe we should change the order of the labs, so we can do all the labs focused on the GPIO module before we start looking at the Display.
 Thoughts?

 ### Gates & Muxes
 #### Gates & Muxes Introduction
-📝 - This section should link to a presentation.
+> [!NOTE] - This section should link to a presentation.
 Short explanation can be here, but really this should be linked to a presentation, and other resources to teach about this.
 My plan for my class is to have a presentation, "Dig Deeper" assignments, some additional resources, and then a set of quiz questions.
 This will be implemented in a Canvas LMS, and I'll publish this later in Jan 2026.

 Give an overview for this component.
 Include a "Why are we doing this step in this order".
 This can be a short or long or multiple paragraphs.
 Overview of component